Immigration policy of the Biden administration: Polling

 A Morning Consult poll released in March 2021 found that 49% of American voters disapproved of Joe Biden's immigration policy with only 40% approving.
 Overall, 70% of Democrats and 11% of Republicans approve of Joe Biden's immigration policies.
-Another poll by The Associated Press-NORC Center for Public Affairs Research released in April 2021 found that only 42% of Americans approved of Joe Biden's immigration policies with 74% of Democrats and 10% of Republicans approving.
+Another poll by The Associated Press-NORC Center for Public Affairs Research released in April 2021 found that 42% of Americans approved of Joe Biden's immigration policies with 74% of Democrats and 10% of Republicans approving.
 In addition, 74% of African Americans, 50% of Hispanics, and 34% of white Americans approve of Biden's immigration policy.

-Future policies

-President Joe Biden has hoped to continue the progress that has been made in U.S. immigration policy before the Trump administration.
-Biden hopes to further progress the U.S. immigration system through pushing for policies that will make the pathway to citizenship easier for immigrants.
-Pathways include temporary legal status for undocumented immigrants, giving them the ability to apply for green cards after a couple of years.
-Pathways to citizenship are small part of Biden’s planned immigration policy, Biden hopes to reverse the damage done by the Trump administration and plans to create a task force designed to specifically reunite and keep separated families back together, that were affected by the Trump administrations immigration policies.
-Continuously, Biden’s plans for modernizing the immigration continue, as president Biden also plans to lighten enforcement on the public charge, which previously denied immigrants green cards if they were to use government aided services.
+In a February 2023 Gallup poll, 33% of Americans approved of Joe Biden's immigration policies, with 62% of Democrats, 31% of Independents, and 6% of Republicans approving.
+A February 2024 Monmouth poll found that 26% of Americans approved of Biden's handle on immigration while 71% disapproved.
+In a Marquette poll taken that same month, 54% of Americans said that Biden's predecessor, Donald Trump, would do a better job handling immigration compared to 26% who preferred Biden.

+Causes and impact

+As of the spring of 2024, immigration during the Biden administration has been credited as a major driver of economic growth, in part by helping to address the large labor shortage during the COVID-19 recovery as many workers retired or took different jobs.
+The large number of job openings played an important role in motivating migration as the pandemic was receding.
+The rise in immigration has also been credited with helping to moderate inflation, though the impact is debated.
+The Economist cites Giovanni Peri who says that immigrants tend to raise wages in communities that they move to as they allow for more specialization by taking lower-paying jobs, competing mostly with the last generation of immigrants for pay.

+The surge in immigration is also not without costs on various systems that are adjusting to the influx, including housing shortages.